Cultivating Resilience for Mental Health

 — Our Story

 Community Now began in 2010 in Moreno Valley, Ca as a grassroots volunteer organization with the core philosophies’ it takes a village” and “see a need fill a need”.
-Community Now became a non-profit in 2013 and offers multiple programs supporting mental wellbeing in the Inland Empire.
+Community Now became a non-profit in 2013 and offers multiple programs supporting mental wellbeing in Southern California.

 As a 501(c)(3) nonprofit organization, Community Now looks to the community that it serves to support programs that help to change the lives every year.